This post contains affiliate links. Read my full disclosure.

 This post contains affiliate links.
-This means if you make a purchase through one of my links, I may recieve a commission at no extra cost to you.
-See my full disclosure here.We just got back from a week-long trip to Montana with all of my husband’s four siblings’ families and my mother-in-law.
+Read my full disclosure.We just got back from a week-long trip to Montana with all of my husband’s four siblings’ families and my mother-in-law.
 27 of us all in one big ranch!
 Because of the distance between Montana and Southern Arizona where we live, we opted to fly instead of drive.
 With seven of us going for just over a week, it was a real effort to try to pare down to the true essentials when packing.
 I relied heavily on this post by Beth at Parent Lightly on flying with and packing for kids.
 I highly recommend you check it out if you’re planning a big trip with the family.
 Being minimalist with my packing forced me to think carefully about what essential oils to take on vacation, and which I could do without.

 Of course, I couldn’t take my entire collection of oils.
 In fact, I even opted to go without my diffuser for the week.
 If you are also a daily user of EOs, you know what a big sacrifice that was!
 I also opted to check my bag containing my essential oils rather than carry them on.
 Even though the quantity of liquid should have been below the TSA regulations, the mere possibility of having to dispose of them wasn’t worth it to me.
 All of the bottles and rollerballs were just fine in the plane’s underbelly with no leaking.